 The dining-hall block, Lennox Castle Hospital, photographed about 1990 © Harriet Richardson

-There is a considerable variety of plan and composition which add interest to the site.
-It is a scheme of high quality and the Assembly Hall and dining‑halls in particular deserve attention.
-Both make use of arched windows on the ground floor and each has a central bold entrance bay.
-On the Assembly hall this comprises a grand arch rising the full‑height of the building and framing the porch, and on the dining‑hall blocks the door is set into an arch, which in turn is in a tall gabled centrepiece.
-The varied roof-line also adds interest.
-The low pitch behind the parapet caps the two‑storey Assembly Hall block, while the steeply pitched roof, with first‑floor dormers, dominates the dining‑halls.
-A charming octagonal tea‑room in two tiers with plenty of windows, echoes the tea pavilion at Glen‑o‑Dee Hospital.
+There was a considerable variety of plan and composition which added interest to the site.
+The Assembly Hall and dining‑halls featured arched windows on the ground floor and each had a central bold entrance bay.
+On the Assembly hall this comprised a grand arch rising the full‑height of the building and framing the porch, and on the dining‑hall blocks the door was set into an arch, which in turn was in a tall gabled centrepiece.
+The varied roof-line also added interest.
+A charming octagonal tea‑room in two tiers with plenty of windows, echoed the tea pavilion at Glen‑o‑Dee Hospital.

 Lennox Castle Maternity Hospital and Institution, from the OS map published in 1958.
 Reproduced with permission of the National Library of Scotland.

 During the Second World War the male division (on the map below) was taken over by the government for use as an Emergency Hospital and the male patients were moved to six of the villas in the female division and hutted ward blocks that were constructed near the Castle.
 Although intended for air raid casualties, the emergency hospital was not needed and so the beds were made available to relieve pressure on hospital accommodation in Glasgow.
 A post-confinement maternity unit was established at the site in 1941, initially in one villa consisting of three wards, plus another villa that was reserved for gynaecology cases.